 About VistaGen Therapeutics

-VistaGen is a stem cell company headquartered in South San Francisco, California and focused on drug rescue and regenerative medicine.
-We believe better cells make better medicine™ and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells, which are the foundation cells of the human body.
-For almost 15 years, our stem cell research and development teams and collaborators have focused on controlling the differentiation of human pluripotent stem cells.
-Our drug rescue activities combine our human pluripotent stem cell technology with medicinal chemistry to generate novel, safer chemical variants (Drug Rescue Variants™) of once-promising small molecule drug candidates.
-These are drug candidates discovered, developed and ultimately discontinued by pharmaceutical or biotechnology companies, the U.S. National Institutes of Health (NIH) or university laboratories, after substantial investment due to unexpected safety concerns relating to the heart or liver.
+VistaGen, a stem cell company headquartered in South San Francisco, California, is focused on drug rescue and regenerative medicine.
+We believe better cells lead to better medicines™ and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells, which are the building blocks of all cells of the human body.
+For over 15 years, our stem cell research and development teams and collaborators have developed proprietary methods for controlling the differentiation of human pluripotent stem cells and the production and maturation of numerous specific types of adult human cells.
+Our drug rescue activities are focused on combining our stem cell technology and assay development expertise with medicinal chemistry to generate Drug Rescue Variants™.
+These are novel, proprietary and safer chemical variants of once-promising small molecule drug candidates discovered and developed by pharmaceutical or biotechnology companies, the U.S. National Institutes of Health, or academic laboratories, which have positive efficacy data supporting their therapeutic and commercial potential, but have been discontinued due to unexpected heart or liver safety concerns.

 Cautionary Statement Regarding Forward-Looking Statements